JamesDeLay/puppeteer/README.md

 ## What is this?

-A project that leverages Puppeteer & Airflow to send a daily morning email with a curated list of articles related to my favorite things.
+A project that leverages Puppeteer & Airflow to send a daily morning email with a curated list of stuffed scraped from interesting subreddits.